denten-books/plain-text/0-intro.md

 ## 0.2 Displacement

-To "come to terms" *Plain Text* enacts a reconciliation of vocabularies.
+To come to terms with the conditions of simulated textuality *Plain Text* embodies a reconciliation of vocabularies.
 It is a response to a particular situation of a literary scholar encountering the field of software engineering.
 For a long stretch of my professional life, these two areas of activity remained separate.
 I worked at one and I studied the other.
 At the time, I simply did not think that code had anything to do with poetry.
 The idea for the book came to me in a moment of realization after I was asked one of those naive but fundamental questions of the kind that can set research in motion down a long and winding path.
 A childhood friend who loves books asked about the difference between text in print and text on the screen.
 It was in that struggle to articulate difference that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
 Despite my professional experience as a programmer, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
 I could recount technical detail on some level, but my knowledge was also riddled with unexamined gaps.
 It did not amount to a coherent story.
 I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

 Initially, at the point of contact, the two selves---the scholar and the engineer---spoke different languages.
 It was and continues to be a